querycert/qcert/README.md

 (In the [`./samples`](./samples) directory)

-To run a query compiled to Java, you must first compiler it by calling `javac` for the produced Java code, then call `java` with the `RunJava` query runner.
+To run a query compiled to Java, you must first compile it by calling `javac` for the produced Java code, then call `java` with the `RunJava` query runner.
 You will need to pass it three pieces of
 information: (i) the location of the gson jar which is used to parse